stylify/web/content/docs/integrations/nodejs.md

 Integration example for the Node.js can be found in <a href="https://github.com/stylify/integrations-examples/tree/master/nodejs" target="_blank" rel="noopener">integrations examples repository</a>.
 </template></note>

-## How to integrate the Stylify into the Node.js
+## How to integrate the Stylify CSS into the Node.js

 You can create your own compliation process or use the [@stylify/bundler](/docs/bundler) package.